How to Start an LLC in Louisiana

 What is a registered agent?
 Basically, this role is filled by an individual or company who is tasked with receiving important documents for your business.
 If your business is sued, it is the Registered Agent who will receive the notice of the lawsuit.
 Likewise, important tax documents and other communications will also go to the Registered Agent.

 The requirements for who can be a Registered Agent are simple.
 It can either be a company registered in the state of Louisiana, or an individual residing in Louisiana.
 This means that you yourself can be a Registered Agent for your company – however, that also means that your mailing address will become a public record.

 If you’d prefer to protect your private information, using a Registered Agent service is recommended.
-The services discussed above – Northwest Registered Agent and ZenBusiness – both offer this service at affordable rates.
+The services discussed above – ZenBusiness and Northwest Registered Agent – both offer this service at affordable rates.
 Using a professional service is recommended, although you can be your own Agent or appoint an employee of your company.

 Create an operating agreement (optional)